 What body of physicians is supporting the BrainPath technology?

 The Subcortical Surgery Group (SSG) is a group of neurosurgeons who formed a user group to support the awareness and advancement of this technique and other advanced technologies.
 The group, registered as a 501(c)(6), was formed to help doctors learn and become trained on the surgical approach, share experiences, and help patients find a surgeon in their area who is trained using the BrainPath integrated surgical approach.

-- Dr. JD Day, Professor and Chair, Department of Neurosurgery, University of Arkansas for Medical Sciences
+- J.D.
+Day, MD, Chairman, Department of Neurosurgery, University of Arkansas for Medical Sciences

-- Dr. Ronald Young, Neurosurgeon, Delray Medical Center
+- Ronald Young II, MD, Neurosurgeon, Delray Medical Center

 Are there similar technologies available right now?